The Certificate in Geriatric & Special Needs Dentistry is awarded by the College of Dentistry.

 - Fall semester—not offered

 - Spring semester—not offered

-- Summer session—March 1
+- Summer session—February 1

 When completing the nondegree application for admission, indicate Geriatrics and Special Needs Certificate as the Purpose for Attending.